 It’s hard to believe that depression is a real illness.
 I mean, how could something that feels so bad be a real thing?
-It’s like a deep, dark hole that you can’t escape from.
+It’s like a deep, dark hole you can’t escape.
 It’s like the world is ending, and you’re the only one who knows it.

 I didn’t know what was happening to me, but I knew I didn’t feel right.
 I didn’t feel happy or excited about anything.
 I just felt numb.
 I didn’t know how to explain it to my friends and family back home, so I just pretended everything was okay.